gabbrealz/LearningPHP/README.md

 # WEBPROG - Act.
 1 (Finals)

 ## Description
 A progressive project on web programming with PHP.
-Right now, it works by running the React + Tailwind CSS frontend separate from the PHP backend.
-The frontend communicates with the PHP backend via fetch calls.
+The project uses Vite React and Tailwind CSS for the frontend, PHP for the backend, and MySQL database.

 There is more content coming soon, but for now there is only auth.